jeongyoonlee/radyant/inst/marketing/tools/help/regression.md

 ![Regression 3 - mm residual vs predicted](figures/regression_mm_res_vs_pred.png)

-Since the diagnostics do not look good, we should not draw inferences from the regression.
-I will post a video-tutorial this afternoon to illustrate how to apply a log-log transformation to the data to see if this specification is more appropriate for the data.
+Since the diagnostics do not look good, we should not draw inferences from this regression.
+A log-log or semi-log specification might be preferable.